apache/tvm/apps/microtvm/reference-vm/zephyr/README.md

 **Note**: We will release all microTVM RVM boxes under [microtvm-zephyr](https://app.vagrantup.com/tlcpack/boxes/microtvm-zephyr) and use box versioning in Vagrant file.
 Previous versions like `microtvm-zephyr-2.5`, `microtvm-zephyr-2.4` are not continued and will be removed in future.

 ## Versioning
 We use semantic versioning as it is recommended by [Vagrant](https://www.vagrantup.com/docs/boxes/versioning).
+We use `X.Y.Z` version where we maintain the same major version `X` it has minor changes and newer version is still compatible with older versions and we increase minor version `Y`.
+However, We increase the major version `X` when new RVM is not compatible with older onces.